kernelci/kernelci-core/doc/kci_rootfs.md

     buster-v4l2 amd64
     buster-igt amd64
     ```
 7. Now it's time to re-build existing rootfs image using `kci_rootfs build`.
+It
-It takes three arguments,
+   takes three arguments:
-`--config` refers to rootfs name which you want to build. `--data-path` points to debos files location.
+    * `--rootfs-config` refers to rootfs name which you want to build
+    * `--data-path` points to debos files location
-`--arch` refers to CPU arch you want to build.
-For example, to build a buster rootfs image for i386,
+    * `--arch` refers to CPU arch you want to build

-you can run
+    For example, to build a buster rootfs image for i386, you can run
     ```
+    ./kci_rootfs build \
+        --rootfs-config buster \
+        --data-path jenkins/debian/debos \
-    ./kci_rootfs build --config buster --data-path jenkins/debian/debos --arch i386
+        --arch i386
     ```

    depending on your network speed, this will take some time to complete.